edmondscommerce/behat-framework/README.md

         "bin-dir": "bin/"
     }

-Add the dependency to your composer.json
+And then run this to add to your composer.json and install

-    "edmondscommerce/behat-framework": "dev-master"

-Or

-    composer require edmondscommerce/behat-framework dev-master
+    composer require edmondscommerce/behat-framework dev-master --prefer-source

 ### Step Two - Copy Behat Config Files